adflanders/ComputationalMath/Software-Manual/pages/1norm.md

 ## Output

-returns a single double value, which is the total sum.
+- Returns a single double value, which is the total sum.

 ## Code